Kazhdan groups of dimension $16$ with prescribed second $\ell^2$-Betti number: Introduction

 \begin{thmA} Let $p$ be a prime.
 There exists a family of finitely generated groups $(G_x)_{x \in \R_{> 0}}$ such that $\bto(G_x) = 0, \btt(G_x) = \infty$, and $\bttt(G_x) = x$.
 Moreover, $G_x$ is residually finite and has cohomological dimension $6$ modulo $p$. \end{thmA}

 Taking a free product with $\Z$ gives an uncountable family of pairwise non-measure equivalent groups (\cref{ME easy}).
 Of course, none of these groups have property $(T)$.

 \begin{acks*} FFF is supported by the Herchel Smith Postdoctoral Fellowship Fund.
-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Operators, Graphs, Groups, where work on this paper was undertaken.
+The authors thank Antonio L{\'o}pez Neumann and Bin Sun for comments on a previous version of this paper.
+They thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Operators, Graphs, Groups, where work on this paper was undertaken.
 This work was supported by EPSRC grant EP/Z000580/1. \end{acks*}